NM Neural Decoding Demo

 FC → Output (4)

-Encoder-only architecture with self-attention over 32 time steps.
-Mean pooling across the sequence for prediction.
+Encoder-only self-attention over 32 time steps.
+Sinusoidal positional encoding injects temporal order before attention; mean pooling across the sequence for prediction.

 Key Insight